profitviews/kotlinalgotrading/README.md

 Find a Java vendor and download and install a recent JDK version.
 It must be version 8 or later (or whatever version required by [Gradle](#Gradle)).
 [OpenJDK](https://adoptopenjdk.net/releases.html?variant=openjdk15&jvmVariant=hotspot) will work fine.
 If you choose the [.msi](https://github.com/AdoptOpenJDK/openjdk15-binaries/releases/download/jdk-15.0.1%2B9/OpenJDK15U-jdk_x64_windows_hotspot_15.0.1_9.msi), after download you need only to click it to install.
 During installation choose to have it set `JDK_HOME` and the Registry variables.

+#### Kotlin

+Go to https://kotlinlang.org/docs/tutorials/command-line.html and under Downloading the compiler click "GitHub Releases".
+Go down to "Assets" and choose the latest `kotlin-compiler-x.y.z.zip` (not the `native` versions) and download.
+Unzip to a directory of your choice.

 #### Gradle

 In https://gradle.org/install/ go to [Installing manually](https://gradle.org/install/#manually) and follow the instructions for "Microsoft Windows users"

+#### Initializing Gradle Build

+In Git Bash, `cd` to the directory where you cloned `kotlinalgotrading` and run `./gradlew tasks`.
+This will download Gradle (if necessary) and the required